mechengineermike/ImageToVector/README.md

 2. Open **Settings -> Pages** in the repository.
 3. Choose **Deploy from a branch**.
 4. Select `main` and `/ (root)`, then save.

-The public URL will be `https://mechengineermike.github.io/ImageToVector/`.
-Later pushes to `main` deploy automatically.

 ## Desktop version